-I had the luxury of having my WR trucked down to Malaga and back, so could afford to run street-legal knoblies for my Morocco update trip.
+I had the luxury of having my WR trucked down to Malaga and back, so could afford to run street-legal knobblies for my Morocco update trip.
 The Mitas Rockrider MC23s were recommended by a mate and iirc, cost under £120 the pair.

 But after only 3000km the back was down to 5mm.
 I suppose wear will slow down from here on, but I feel that was very similar wear to a ‘soft’ TKC I ran on a Tenere a few years ago, though that was run tubeless which may have extended its life.
+Incidentally, I’m told the Rockrider is also tubeless.

 So, I suppose there is no way of having your tyre and eating it, even on a light bike.
 Grippy dirt tyres will wear fast and so perhaps are a bit of an extravagance on long rides.
 As always, it depends where your priorities lie: dirt grip or longevity, which is why the less knobbly do-it-alls (right) live up to their name.